mpanighetti/dnd5e-allergies/main.md

 ### Creature Allergens

-You must make an allergy saving throw any time you make physical contact with a creature of the corresponding type.
+You must make an allergy Saving Throw any time you make physical contact with a creature of the corresponding type.
 If you roll your own creature type, roll on this table again to receive a replacement allergen.

 ##### Creature Types